ahboujelben/go-crossword/README.md

 1. **Grid Generation**: Creates a grid of the specified dimensions
 2. **Word Placement**: Places words from a dictionary into the grid, ensuring proper intersections
-3. **Clue Generation**: Uses Ollama's LLM capabilities to create engaging clues for each word
+3. **Clue Generation**: Optionally uses Ollama's LLM capabilities to create engaging clues for each word when running as a CLI program or the AI agent mode when running as an MCP server
-4. **Rendering**: Outputs the crossword in text format for CLI display
+4. **Rendering**: Outputs the crossword in polished text format for easy reading or printing

 ### Architecture Diagram